Benchmarking World-Model Learning with Environment-Level Queries: Introduction

-\paragraph{Our Approach} We introduce {\em \wmla}, a representation-agnostic, behavior-based world-model evaluation framework that is goal-free in the base environment.
-It consists of two phases: interaction and test.
-In the {\em interaction phase}, the agent interacts with the base environment {\em without} external rewards.
-In the {\em test phase}, the framework transforms the base environment into a {\em derived challenge environment with an explicit objective} that differs from---but remains correlated with---the base. \wmla evaluates the agent's performance on the objective in this challenge environment.
+We introduce {\em \wmla}, a behavior-based world-model evaluation framework that probes environment-level queries \Dat{through a two-phase protocol: interaction and test.} In the {\em interaction phase}, the agent interacts with the environment {\em without} external rewards.
+In the {\em test phase}, \Dat{\wmla instantiates an \emph{environment-level query} by transforming the base environment into a \emph{derived challenge environment} with an explicit objective, in which successful completion corresponds to answering the desired query. \wmla then evaluates the agent based on its ability to achieve this objective using the learned world model.}

-\wmla offers three advantages over existing methods: \begin{enumerate*}[label=(\arabic*)] \item \wmla scores only an agent's behavior, without inspecting or assuming anything about its internal representation, which makes the assessment applicable to any model representation. \item The interaction phase is goal-free, i.e., the agent does not optimize any specific reward function, similar to prior unsupervised RL benchmarks \citep{laskin2021urlbunsupervisedreinforcementlearning}. \item The test phase measures how well the agent uses its learned world model to solve a new, related challenge environment.
-Unlike previous approaches that restrict rewards in the original environment, this framework evaluates world-learning by introducing novel challenges.
-It can cover a broad range of world-model tests that were previously difficult, such as the ``spot-the-difference-in-kitchen'' example. \end{enumerate*}